mkalman01/TypingGame/README.md

 # TypingGame
-Trying to create a type testing game, with Python and flask or django
+Trying to create a type testing game with the MEVN stack.

-this is the second try.